I want to examine how the Law of Large Numbers relates to the Options Chain’s Probability of OTM.

 The Stock Market consists of a bunch of people’s money, all of whom desire to make even more money.
 With the advent of IRAs, 401Ks, and online trading, a significant percentage of the market’s equity base is from investors following the ‘buy and hold’ strategy.
 Thus if the market has an intrinsic force-of-nature, then the force of that nature would be to slog its way higher.

 In the past 5-years, the DOW has had sudden drops of multiple-hundreds points (mini-corrections) many times.
-When these market’s pull-backs occur, stock prices fall fast and then take its sweet time to slog its way back.
-From my historical log, they seldom recover in time to save my Options Spreads.
+When these markets’ pull-backs occur, stock prices fall fast and then take their sweet time to slog their way back.
+From my historical log, they seldom recover in time to save my Options Spread.
 Without a Conditional Trailing Stop Limit exit strategy, I tended to hit Max Loss most of these times.

 So I need to construct my spread configurations to slow down the rate of max loss.

 Consider this pretend Vertical Bull Put Credit Spread: